maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 **eDNA From Scallop Sea Farms**

-For this portion of the study we started with the question: How does eDNA disperse from scallop sea farm sites (also knowns as aquaculture sites)?
+For this portion of the study we started with the question: How does eDNA disperse from scallop sea farm sites (also known as aquaculture sites)?

 Unlike wild scallop populations that live on the ocean floor, sea farmers grow scallops in suspended cages or nets.